AndreC93/Headlight-Labs-Challenge/README.md

 ## My approach

-I built off of the sample code and expanded the vanilla JavaScript to include all the data.
+I built off of the sample code and expanded the vanilla JavaScript to include all the data (ie. bots).
 I wanted to keep to vanilla Javascript since it is easy to deploy, with no setup needed.
 I refactored what I thought was not great performance-wise, such as the deleting of the cells one by one and replaced it with quicker innerHTML overwrites.

 ## Tradeoffs I made